BeamAudio/p2p-signage/README.md

-# AccioTv P2P Signage System
+# Beam Audio Technologies P2P Signage System

 This repository contains the core components for a P2P (Peer-to-Peer) signage system, designed to distribute content efficiently across a network of nodes.
 The system is built with a Dart-based P2P application and a Python script for protocol analysis and visualization.